TWUOnline/multi-access/pages/03.assessment/02.what-is-assessment/04.process/default.md

 | C | 75% | 100% | 100% | 25% |
 | D | 75% | 100% | 100% | 100% |

+In the end, we are left with no good way to determine what a learner knows or can do...unless, of course, we significantly reduce the number of proficiency categories and stop trying to do math with ordinal data.